glouppe/info8010-deep-learning/lecture12.md

 **Aleatoric** uncertainty captures noise inherent in the observations.
 - For example, sensor noise or motion noise result in uncertainty.
 - This uncertainty *cannot be reduced* with more data.
-- However, aleatoric could be reduced with better measurements.
+- However, aleatoric uncertainty could be reduced with better measurements.

 ---